jquery/learn.jquery.com/page/code-organization/concepts.md

 The object literal above is simply an object assigned to a variable.
 The object has one property and several methods.
 All of the properties and methods are public, so any part of your application can see the properties and call methods on the object.
-While there is an init method, there&rsquo;s nothing requiring that it be called before the object is functional.
+While there is an init method, there's nothing requiring that it be called before the object is functional.

 How would we apply this pattern to jQuery code?
-Let&rsquo;s say that we had this code written in the traditional jQuery style:
+Let's say that we had this code written in the traditional jQuery style:

 ```